Ameen Faisal

-Ameen Faisal is the former National Security Advisor and former Minister of Defence and National Security of the Republic of Maldives.
+Ameen Faisal is a Maldivian politician who served as the National Security Advisor of the Maldives from 2010 to 2012.
+He previously served as the Minister of Defence and National Security of the Maldives.

 Political career

 He was a founding member of the Maldivian Democratic Party (MDP).
 He was active in Major Rallies with the President Mohamed Nasheed, while he was an activist.
 Ameen resigned on 7 February 2012, with the cabinet of president Mohamed Nasheed tendered televised en masse resignation.

 Ameen Faisal played a major role in the then opposition rallies in the presidency of Abdulla Yameen, and was instrumental in the 2018 presidential campaign of the President Ibrahim Mohamed Solih.
 He was expected to be the Minister of Defence in the new coalition government cabinet, but the chairperson of MDP Mariya Ahmed Didi was appointed.